Aretsky Law Group, P.C., Parental Alienation Attorneys in Woodland Park New Jersey

 Legal Recourse for Parental Alienation in Woodland Park New Jersey

 Unfortunately, parental alienation is a real problem that effects many families who are going through the changes associated with separation and divorce.
 While not all psychologists or even judges believe that parental alienation is a legitimate syndrome, when it comes to custody decisions, judges will always try to do what is in the best interest of the children involved.
 What this means is that if you can establish that your ex-partner is actively interfering with your relationship with your child to the point that your child no longer wants to see you or speak to you, a judge may decide that the interfering parent’s actions are enough to warrant a custody order modification.
 In addition, a judge can also sanction your ex for interfering with your relationship with your child or for disobeying custody orders.
 Some of the penalties your interfering ex might be subject to include:

 - An order requiring your ex to pay for court costs and attorney’s fees;

 - An order requiring your ex to attend parenting classes or therapy sessions;

 - An order requiring your ex to pay for your child’s therapy sessions.

 Moreover, a judge may also order compensatory parenting time which is essentially “make up time” that you get to spend with your child because your ex was actively preventing your child from seeing you.

 Contact the Woodland Park New Jersey Parental Alienation Lawyers at Aretsky Law Group, P.C., Today

-If you suspect that your ex is brainwashing or manipulating your child to the point that your ex’s conduct is adversely affecting your relationship with your child, be sure to contact the Aretsky Law Group, P.C., today by calling 1-800-537-4154 to schedule your free initial consultation.
+If you suspect that your ex is brainwashing or manipulating your child to the point that your ex’s conduct is adversely affecting your relationship with your child, be sure to contact the Aretsky Law Group, P.C., today by calling 1-800-537-4154 to schedule your initial consultation.